eigenhombre/vagrant-i3live/README.md

 in `/vagrant`.
 This means you can edit files on your laptop and they will show up in the VM (and vice-versa).

+You should be sure you've added your public key to GitHub.
+You also will want to set `ForwardAgent yes` in your ssh config file (or else you will have to make and upload a public key on the VM).

 To login:

     vagrant ssh